rahmanlibi47/Legally-ASK-AI-RAG/README.md

 ## 📝 License

-...
+Libin Rahman

 ## ⚠️ Disclaimer

-This tool is designed to assist in understanding Terms & Conditions but should not be considered as legal advice.
+This tool has limited access to certain websites where bots are blocked from scraping, so please be gentle with the usage.
+Also it designed to assist in understanding Terms & Conditions but should not be considered as legal advice.
 Always consult with legal professionals for important decisions.

 ## 🌟 Future Enhancements